brenden-hogan/resend-action/README.md

 # Resend-Action

 This is a Github action to send a Resend email.

-Functionality to be expand at a later time.
+See the full API spec at: https://resend.com/docs/api-reference/emails/send-email

+## Unsupported options at this time

+- react
+- headers
+- attachments
+- tags

 ## Example usage